TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

-         **Note:** If you're working on a server where you have both internal and external access, you might do yourself a favor and set the absRefPrefix to the url and path of you site, e.g. http://www.typo3.org/.
+         **Note:** If you're working on a server where you have both internal and external access, you might do yourself a favor and set the absRefPrefix to the URL and path of you site, e.g. http://www.typo3.org/.
 If you do not, you risk to render pages to cache from the internal network and thereby prefix image-references and links with a non-accessible path from outside.